-- Choose one of your program/course/activity/experience level Student Outcomes - 2.
+- Choose one of your Big Ideas or an outcome you already have from a program/course/activity/experience - 2.
 Rewrite it to reflect the Highest Order Thinking Skill that is appropriate - 3.
 Discuss your creation/revision with your workshop partner - 4.
 Whole class discussion & reflection